BlueTeamBlake/BlueTeamBlake/README.md

 ---
 Some fun facts; I absolutely love hockey and played for 15 years competitively in AZ.
-I'm a super geek at video games, usually ranking in top 1% fps and I also have a max runescape account (Played since 2002).
-Which is also where I learned about phishing, hacking and social engineering at the young age of 9...
-I'm still mad I got my stuff stolen.
+I'm a super geek at video games, usually ranking in top 1% fps and I also have a max runescape account (Played since 2002) which is also where I learned about phishing, hacking and social engineering at the young age of 9... but the younger you learn the better.